-A family that requests a transfer and refuses a unit without good cause will be removed from the transfer waiting list and may not reapply for a transfer for a period of one year from the date of unit refusal.
+With the exception of VAWA transfers, a family that requests a transfer and refuses a unit without good cause will be removed from the transfer waiting list and may not reapply for a transfer for a period of one year from the date of unit refusal.
 See policies at 24.37 Right to a Tenant Based Voucher for instances where PHA may offer a tenant based voucher to UBV tenants.